Discounted Cash Flow Model – Understanding

 Today’s market price of a share of company A is USD 20.23

-This is a no-win no loose situation.
-Whatever the investor is investing, he is getting the same in the present value after 3 years.
-This is not really an investment, but more of a way to park money if one has a huge amount of extra cash.
+This is a no-win, no, loose situation.
+Whatever the investor is investing, he gets the same in the present value after 3 years.
+This is not really an investment but more of a way to park money if one has a huge amount of extra cash.
 In making this type of investment, the investor is shielding himself from the effects of future depreciation, thereby maintaining the value of his money.

 Points to be Carefully Considered in using the Discounted Cash Flow Model

 - We must understand that the discounted cash flow model is only as good as the assumptions that an analyst makes.
 Every input – future cash flow, discount rate, etc. is all based on assumptions about going concern, profitability, inflation, etc. Thus we must understand that discounted cash flow is a tool to find present value, but the accuracy of present value depends on the accuracy of its assumptions.
 Furthermore, in this fast-moving environment, the assumptions may also change very fast.
 This results in a loss of quality in the model.